A toy model for frequency cascade in the nonlinear Schrodinger equation: Introduction

 The rigorous meaning of the comparison symbols used in this article is as follows: \begin{notation} For $a,b\ge 0$, we write $a\approx b$ if there exists $C>1$ such that

 We write $a\ll b$ if there exists $\eta\in (0,1)$ (small enough) such that

-\end{notation} Our first result concerns the algebraic solution, denoted by $U$ above: we check that indeed, a frequency cascade occurs, on a frequency range depending on the parameter $\delta$. \begin{theorem} Let $d\ge 1$, and for $\delta>0$, consider
+\end{notation} Our first result concerns the algebraic solution, denoted by $U$ above: we check that an explicit frequency cascade occurs, on a frequency range depending on the parameter $\delta$. \begin{theorem} Let $d\ge 1$, and for $\delta>0$, consider

 Let $\alpha\in (0,1)$.
 Then the Fourier transform of $f^\alpha-1$ satisfies

 provided that $\xi$ is restricted to a region of the form